ChandraMathan/Reinforcement-Learning---Continuous-Control/README.md

  ## Usage and structure

-    - To train the agent run 'Continuous Control_Solution.ipynb' file.
+    - To train the agent run 'Continuous_Control_Solution_Multiple Agents.ipynb' file.

     - 'ddpg_agent.py' - Interacts with and learns from the environment.
 Parameters can be modified in this file.